Filippo-Venturini/asmd23-public-models/README.md

 I tried to correct the LLM but it keeped misunderstanding the request.

-### Second approach : words property
+### Model checking (Second approach) : words property

 I started a new conversation in which I just sent to ChatGPT the model of the CTMC without mentioning PRISM or making other question.
 Then I tried to ask to calculate the property with the following question:

 > "Given the model above, what is the probability that p6 is > 0 in at most 2 steps?"

-Here `ChatGPT` tried to analyze the probabilities that t4, t5 and t7 occur in at most two steps and it returned the following Python script for perform the calculations:
+It first suggested to use PRISM and provided some code, but when forced to calculate everything byy itself, `ChatGPT` tried to analyze the probabilities that t4, t5 and t7 occur in at most two steps and it returned the following Python script for perform the calculations:

 ```
 import numpy as np